 In this example, the dealer sits in the South position and has just turned up the 9 of diamonds.
 No one orders and the dealer picks the queen.

 First seat(W) starts by leading the ace of hearts.
 This plays into North's hand perfectly and allows them to use the ace of trump.
 East follows suit with the queen.
 The maker(S) is void in hearts so they throw off an unneeded jack of clubs.
 One trump played, with the maker's team having their first trick.

 Now the question becomes, what suit to lead back that would the maker be able to take?

-Taking a cue from his partner's discard, North seat leads back the 9 of spades.
-Note that, had second seat lead back a club, third seat would have made their ace of clubs good, costing the bidding team a trick and possibly even a euchre.
+Taking a cue from his partner's discard, The North seat leads back the 9 of spades.
+Note that, had second seat led back a club, third seat would have made their ace of clubs good.
+This cost the bidding team a trick.

 As you can see the dealer already holds two trump.
 The pick-up gives him a third, making a hand strong enough to call on.
-While it is possible the dealer could have started with a set of three, it's more likely one off-suits will be a singleton.
+While possible that the dealer started with a set of three, it's more likely one off-suits will be a singleton.
 Understanding this allows a partner to bypass the left-hand opponent and lead a suit the dealer can trump.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.